d-sbrgr/AICOMP-MMLM/doc/src/report.md

 ### ELO Delta Sliding Window {#sec:elo-delta-window}

 The ELO Delta Sliding Window feature captures the change in a team's ELO rating over a specified window of recent games, providing a measure of recent performance momentum beyond the absolute ELO rating itself.
 This feature is motivated by the hypothesis that a team's confidence and performance may be influenced not only by their overall strength but also by their recent trajectory and the rate of that trajectory.
-The concept of momentum in sports performance has been explored in various contexts, and incorporating dynamic changes in team ratings can capture psychological and performance trends that static ratings miss.
+As shown by @kim2023, the concept of momentum in sports performance and incorporating dynamic changes in team ratings can capture psychological and performance trends that static ratings miss.

 For each game, the ELO delta is calculated as: